SabaAlhoshan/Event/README.md

  # Saudi Arabia Events Database
 ![1144](https://user-images.githubusercontent.com/105789612/226899531-0f468765-1655-4480-bb9c-5c0ae0978318.jpg)
 ## Challenge Statement:
-Create a database for booking events in Aaudi Arabia
+Create a database for booking events in Saudi Arabia

 ## Solution Concept:
 Can't choose between Events ?
 Lets us solve it to you by booking more than ticket for every event you would like to visit !